Detailed listings of courses currently being offered by the Classics Department may be found by visiting SPIRE.

 Classics 301: Roman Archaeology (AT).
 Archaeology of the Roman world, including Roman cities and colonies in North Africa and Britain.

-Classics 330: Magic in Antiquity (HS).
-The influence witchcraft and magic had in ancient Greek and Roman society, including the psychology of magic and its relationship to religion.
+Classics 330: Magic in the Ancient Mediterranean World (HS).
+The role and perceptions of witchcraft and magic, including the psychology of magic and its relationship to religion.

 Classics 335: Women in Antiquity (HS).
 Lives, roles, contributions, and status of women in the ancient Greek and Roman world.